ShenQingchuan/vue-vine-ppt/pages/page-3.md

 </div>

 <!--
-Here're two solutions that are related to this problem.
+There're two solutions trying to solve this problem.

 [click]
 [click]

-The first one is “extract reusable templates”, starting from Vue Macros to VueUse.
+The first solution thought we need to “extract reusable templates”, provided by Vue Macros first and then merged into VueUse.

 [click]